python/cpython/Doc/library/fractions.rst

    decimal digits.
 In addition, any string that represents a finite value and is accepted by the :class:`float` constructor is also accepted by the :class:`Fraction` constructor.
-In either form the input string may also have leading and/or trailing whitespace.
+In either form the input string may also have leading and/or trailing :term:`whitespace`.
    Here are some examples::

       >>> from fractions import Fraction